rachlenko/rachlenko/README.md

 	<b>
 These are projects in which I test my ideas and hypotheses, or just puzzles that I like to solve in the scope of my goals or other friendly projects.
-I would be glad if anyone found it useful.
 	</b>.
 <br>
-Evgeny :)

 <h3>Tech stack</h3>